wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 T>
 T> What happens if you apply both a `top` and `bottom` property, or a `left` and `right` property?
 Interestingly, the *first* property for the relevant axis is applied.
 For example, if `bottom` is specified before `top`, the `bottom` property is used.

-We can even apply relative positioning to elements which are floated.
+We can even apply relative positioning to elements that are floated.
 Consider our earlier example where the two `<span>` elements were positioned on either side of the container by floating `.blue` to the right.

 {lang="css",linenos=off}
 	<style type="text/css">